Uteeaami/karaoke/README.md

 # Karaoke

 This is a karaoke app that separates the vocals from a song and displays lyrics in sync with the music.

+**Public until 12.6.2023**

 ## Prerequisites